TechGrounds-Cloud8/cloud8-Acron0815/Week 3/Opdracht-6-SEC-08 Detection, response and analysis.md

 - The company creates daily backups (they back up every 24 hours).
 The RPO is 24 hours, in the worst case the company lost 24 hours of data.

+PS The outcome can also be 24 hours and 14 minutes,but i'm not sure! ;)

 ## Exercise 2

 An automatic failover to a backup web server has been configured for a website.
 Because the backup has to be powered on first and has to pull the newest version of the website from GitHub, the process takes about 8 minutes.
 What is the RTO of the website?